Table of Contents

 3. Technology Implementation

-Automated age verification systems reduce human error and provide consistent, auditable results.
+Automated tools reduce human error and provide consistent results.
 Technology options include:

-- Point-of-sale integrations: Prompt cashiers to verify ID and capture ID number
+- Point-of-sale integrations: Prompt cashiers to inspect the ID and capture the ID number

-- E-commerce plugins: Validate ID number during checkout for online orders
+- E-commerce plugins: Validate the ID number during checkout for online orders

-- API-based verification: Real-time age checking via web services like SA ID Checker
+- API-based ID number validation: Real-time structural validation and date-of-birth decoding via web services like SA ID Checker

-- ID scanning devices: Automated extraction from physical ID documents
+- ID scanning devices: Automated reading of physical ID documents (a separate capability from SA ID Checker, which validates the number only)

 4. Auditing and Compliance Monitoring